-At some point in your career, you may take on a leadership role in some capacity.
+.At some point in your career, you may take on a leadership role in some capacity.
 Whether you’re leading a meeting, a project, a team or an entire department, you might consider identifying with or adopting a defined leadership style.

 Most professionals develop their own style of leadership based on factors like experience and personality, as well as the unique needs of their company and its organizational culture.
-While every leader is different, there are ten leadership styles commonly used in the workplace.
+While every leader is different, there are 10 leadership styles commonly used in the workplace.

-As you develop leadership skills, you’ll likely use different processes and methods to achieve your employer’s objectives and meet the needs of the employees who report to you.
+In an Indeed survey, 55% of employers cited asking about leadership skills in an interview as the most accurate evaluation of a candidate’s ability to succeed in a role.¹ As you develop leadership skills, you’ll likely use different processes and methods to achieve your employer’s objectives and meet the needs of the employees who report to you.
 To be effective as a manager, you might use several different leadership styles at any given time.

 By taking the time to familiarize yourself with each of these types of leadership, you might recognize certain areas to improve upon or expand your own leadership style.
 You can also identify other ways to lead that might better serve your current goals and understand how to work with managers who follow a different style than your own.

 3. Servant (humble and protective)

 6. Democratic (supportive and innovative)

 8. Transformational (challenging and communicative)

 9. Transactional (performance-focused)